-- 1. All livestock exhibitors must complete the animal ID portion in 4-H online, this must be completed by May 15th.
+- 1. All livestock exhibitors must complete the animal ID portion in 4-H online this must be completed by May 15th.
 This DOES NOT enter you for the Indiana State Fair. - 2.
 840-RFID tag required on ALL swine RFID tags can be picked up at Extension Office.
-Please plan to do so BEFORE May 15th. - 3.Ear notch and 840-RFID tag of animal entered on 4-H online must match animal brought to check-in. - 4.
+Please plan to do so BEFORE May 15th. - 3.
+Ear notch and 840-RFID tag of animal entered on 4-H online must match animal brought to check-in. - 4.
 To exhibit beef cattle, dairy cattle, swine, sheep, meat goats, dairy goats, poultry and rabbits, 4-H members must be certified annually through either the Indiana 4-H Quality Livestock Care program offered through Indiana 4-H (Inperson) OR YQCA (online only).
-For more information, please contact the County Extension Office. - 5.IF an "out" truck is available, all antibiotic withdrawals must be observed on any animals sold.
+For more information, please contact the County Extension Office. - 5.
+IF an "out" truck is available, all antibiotic withdrawals must be observed on any animals sold.
 All barrows and gilts must weigh at least 230 pounds to be sold.
-Decision on out truck will be announced at a later date or options may be given at check-in/show day. - 6.Health Requirements See general Health Requirements - 7.Livestock will be visually inspected at time of unloading by qualified individual.
-This individual has the right to reject any suspect animals. - 8.Slick clipping and body shavings of barrows and gilts is not recommended.
-Pigs should have a minimum of $\frac{1}{2}$ " hair for exhibit. - 9.Exhibitor must furnish bedding.
+Decision on out truck will be announced at a later date or options may be given at check-in/show day. - 6.
+Health Requirements See general Health Requirements - 7.
+Livestock will be visually inspected at time of unloading by qualified individual.
+This individual has the right to reject any suspect animals. - 8.
+Slick clipping and body shavings of barrows and gilts is not recommended.
+Pigs should have a minimum of 1⁄2" hair for exhibit. - 9.
+Exhibitor must furnish bedding.
 Shavings are preferred. - 10.
-Ribbons will be given for placings 1 to 10. - 11.Exhibitors must provide his/her own divider gates if needing to separate more than one pig per pen. - 12.
-Pen assignments will be given and be available for unloading of tack before check-in time of swine. - 13.Check-in will be Monday, July 1st from 6-8 pm.
-All swine will be weighed. - 14.A qualified individual will check ear notches, RFID tag, and breed registration papers at check-in. - 14.Showmanship ages will be determined based on grade as of January 1st, 2024.
-Entries will be taken at check-in and day of show until the lunch break. - •Junior Grades 3, 4, 5 - •Intermediate Grades 6, 7, 8, - •Senior Grades 9 & above - •Supreme Champion Showman For winners of senior showmanship and past vears - 15.Runt Class will be held after showmanship.
+Ribbons will be given for placings 1 to 10. - 11.
+Exhibitors must provide his/her own divider gates if needing to separate more than one pig per pen.

+- 12. Pen assignments will be given and be available for unloading of tack before check-in time of swine. - 13.
+Check-in will be Monday, June 30th, from 6-8 pm.
+All swine will be weighed. - 14.
+A qualified individual will check ear notches, RFID tag, and breed registration papers at check-in. - 15.
+Showmanship ages will be determined based on grade as of January 1st, 2025.
+Entries will be taken at check-in and day of show until the lunch break. - Junior Grades 3, 4, 5 - Intermediate Grades 6.
+7. 8. - Senior Grades 9 & above; Senior Showmanship age division can advance to Supreme Showmanship the day of the show. - Supreme Champion Showman For winners of senior showmanship and past years Exhibitors will be able to advance the following calendar year to the next age division if they win their current showmanship division. - 15.
+Runt Class will be held after showmanship.
 Those participants must be signed up as a Cloverbud and in grades K, 1 & 2.
-Participants must use a pig that was shown in the 4-H show or pig of their own that has been properly identified in 4HOnline. - 16.
-The superintendent and the committee will govern any situation not covered in the rules.
+Participants must use a pig that was shown in the 4-H show or pig of their own that has been properly identified in 4-HOnline. - 16.
+The superintendent and the committee will govern any situation not covered in the rules. - 17.
+Exhibitors must use same animal in heat as overall age division unless health of animal is a concern.